One of, if not the most adrenaline pumping activities I have done in my travels was the Donnerkogel Klettersteig.

 » Please check the local weather forecasts beforehand in order to better choose which day will be best for your climb.

-As you can see on the map, there are several sections of the Via Ferrata each with a different letter indication – “A” being the easiest and “E+” being the hardest.
+There are several sections of the Via Ferrata each with a different letter indication.
+The general level range has “A” being the easiest and “E+” being the hardest.

 As mentioned earlier, there are two sections in the C/D territory.
 So, you must be comfortable completing those sections as there really is no turning back on this thing.